jimsalterjrs/sanoid/README.md

 + --no-clone-handling

-	This argument tells syncoid to not recreate clones on the targe on initial sync and doing a normal replication instead.
+	This argument tells syncoid to not recreate clones on the target on initial sync, and do a normal replication instead.

 + --dumpsnaps